baivabpokhrel/HoneyPot/README.md

 2. Any issues you encountered:

-* I had problems setting up mhn cloud server.
+* I had problems setting up mhn on cloud server.
 Also, this version of redis db was giving me some problem .

 3. Summary: